QTDUadmin/QTDUsite/content/registration/index.md

 ---
 {{< cta cta_text="Register Here" cta_link="https://payments.uq.edu.au/ECET101SCE018" cta_new_tab="true" >}}

 Registration is now open.
-Please click the button above to open the online payment portal, and answer a few questions about yourself (including dietary and accesibility requirements).
+Please click the button above to open the online payment portal, and answer a few questions about yourself (including dietary and accessibility requirements).
 Note there is a small conference fee of $90 (AUD).

 After registration is complete, you should receive a confirmation email.